-Hiking in Snow Boots
+Hiking Boots for Women

 I am a nervous nelly, (why I always hike with TREKKING POLES) so I strap on some spikes if it’s icy.
 They are always clipped to my pack in the winter / spring / fall.
 I pull them over both my boots or my shoes depending on where we are in the season.

 I tried YAKTRAX which everyone raved about but I much prefer my STABILicers.
 I got Steve a pair for Christmas and he loves them as well.
 They seem to have more dig and give me more of a secure feeling on any surface.

 We should say that the STABILicers can sometimes fall slip off, not often at all, but it has happened to both Steve and I. We are keen to try the KAHTOOLA EXOSPIKES that many rave about in the hiking community.